penevl/TAS_Attendance_Bot/README.md

 The `CRON_WAIT_BETWEEN_SCAN` variable sets the time between each scan of the server
 ### SERVER_IP
 The IP of the server
+### WEB_VIEW_PORT
+The `WEB_VIEW_PORT` variable determines on which port the web interface will be accessible on.
+If set to anything below 0 there will be no web interface.
 ### SPREADSHEET_ID
 The `SPREADSHEET_ID` variable is the id of the spreadsheet you want the bot to log to.
 The id can be gotten from the spreadsheet link.
 For example if the spreadsheet link is: